The Household Cavalry are Cavalry Regiments who along with the five Foot Guards Regiments form the Household Division.

 At the Household Cavalry Museum you can see the troopers, in the original 18th century stables, working with their horses through a large glazed partition.
 Hear compelling personal stories, first hand accounts of the troopers' rigorous and demanding training.

-This may not be one of the largest museums you will find in London but audio guides, interactive displays and the chance to try on the uniform of Her Majesty The Queen's Life Guard combined with collection of stunning rare objects make the Household Cavalry Museum well worth the visit.
+This may not be one of the largest museums you will find in London but audio guides, interactive displays and the chance to try on the uniform of His Majesty The King's Life Guard combined with collection of stunning rare objects make the Household Cavalry Museum well worth the visit.